 About me

-Besides research, I am also passionate about science communication.
-Since 2021, I have been writing and translating articles for Neureality (神经现实), a leading science communication platform in China, exploring topics such as human connection, empathy, and AI
+Outside research, I’m passionate about science communication.
+Since 2021, I’ve written and translated articles for Neureality (神经现实), covering topics such as social connection, empathy, and AI.

 Feel free to reach out.
 My email is yzhang51@usc.edu.